biostatpzeng/SBSLMM2/README.md

 ### Installaiton
 - PLINK <br>
 SBSLMM uses PLINK to select independent large effect SNPs.
-The link of Plink-1.9: https://www.cog-genomics.org/plink/1.9/
+The link of Plink-1.9: https://www.cog-genomics.org/plink/1.9/.
+- sbslmm <br>
+SBSLMM uses sbslmm to re-restiamte the marginal effect (z-score).
+The executable file of sbslmm is included in the file folder SBSLMM.
+- block file <br>

+- LDSC <br>